Policies & Risks

 • Depending on the clipper length, clipper marks may be visible for a few weeks.

-Some Risks of Grooming
+Summary of the Risks of Grooming

 Occasionally, problems can arise, either during or after grooming such as nicks, clipper irritation, mental or physical stress, shaking the head, ear bruising, & uneven-looking hair.